Yoname/presencejs/README.md

 ### Channel

-- `subscribePeers`: observe peers online and offline events.
+- `subscribePeers`: observe peers online and offline events., return a `unsubscribePeers` function.
 - `broadcast`: broadcast events to all other peers.
-- `subscribe`: observe events indicated
+- `subscribe`: observe events indicated, return a `unsubscribe` function.
-- `leave`: leave from a `Channel`
+- `leave`: leave from a `Channel`.

 ## 👩🏼‍🔬 Development